kunal-visoulia/Board-Game-Review-Prediction/README.md

 If α is too large: ￼may not decrease on every iteration and thus may not converge.

 ### [Polynomial Regression](https://towardsdatascience.com/polynomial-regression-bbe8b9d97491)
+However, a lot of datasets do not exhibit linear relationships between the independent and the dependent variables.
+As a result, it is frequently necessary to create a polynomial model.
+However, these models are usually prone to overfitting.
+One method of reducing overfitting in polynomial models is through the use of regularization.

 ![](https://github.com/kunal-visoulia/Board-Game-Review-Prediction/blob/master/images/20.png)

+> For example, in case of hypothesis with degree=2, it is still considered to be linear model as the coefficients/weights associated with the features are still linear. x² is only a feature.
+However the curve that we are fitting is quadratic in nature.

 ### Normal Equation for Learning Parameters
 The normal equation formula is given below: